Great Falls (Potomac River)

-Scenic views are offered on both the Maryland side and the Virginia side.
-The Billy Goat Trail on Bear Island, accessible from Maryland, offers scenic views of the Great Falls, as do vantage points on Olmsted Island (also accessible from Maryland).
-There are overlook points on the Virginia side.

 The Great Falls area is popular for outdoor activities such as kayaking, whitewater rafting, rock climbing, and hiking.
+The Billy Goat Trail on Bear Island, and Olmsted Island, both accessible from Maryland, offer scenic views of the Great Falls.
+There also are overlook points on the Virginia side.

 Great Falls and Little Falls (about 5 miles downstream) are named in contradistinction to one another.

+The river cascades over a series of 20 ft falls, dropping a total of 76 ft in elevation over a distance of less than 1 mi.